logzio/synthetic-scripting/README.md

 Here you can define the code for your test using [playwright.dev](https://playwright.dev).
 Put your code between the comments.

-4. After set all values and define code of test what you want to run.
-   You can you can click `Test locally` if everything works you will see metrics from one your test.
+4. After setting all the values and defining the test code, You can you can click `Test locally` if everything works you will see metrics from one your test.
    To deploy the Lambda function, click `Deploy to the cloud`.
 You will see status of all the steps running in the background.
 The following message appears when the checks are completed: